Checkio-Game-Missions/checkio-empire-broken-report/info/used.md

 **How it is used:**

-Code golf missions could help you to learn various tricks and deeper understanding of the language.
+Code golf missions help you to learn special tricks and give you a deeper understanding python as a language.